ComeOnTaBlazes/MLearning_Statsistics/README.md

 Contact details:
 If you wish to ask me anything about the repository do not hesitate to contact me at: g00387818@gmit.ie

+Sorry Ian not a good showing on my part, if it makes you feel any better I had an awful Christmas. :)